InfinityLoop1308/PipePipe/README.md

 ## Contribute

 Issues and PRs are welcomed.
-Please not that I will **NOT** accept service requests due to my limited time.
-Maintaining the current three services is already a significant workload for me as a part-time developer, and there are still several issues that need to be addressed.
-Therefore, I must commit my time to maintaining the existing services.
+Please note that I will **NOT** accept service requests due to my limited time.

 Anyone interested in creating their own service is encouraged to fork this repository.